McMasterRS/lm_reproducible-rs/reproducible-code.md

 Aside from the software design perspective, employing middleware or integration platforms (Apache Kafka e.g.) that provide standardized interfaces and tools for connecting disparate software systems helps achieving software interoperability.
 These platforms act as intermediaries, enabling communication, data transformation, and message routing between different applications.

-### Use of Non-proprietary Formats
+### Use of Non-proprietary and Lossless Formats

-In addition, the use of non-proprietary file formats for assets sharing is encouraged in reproducibility improvement.
+In addition, the use of non-proprietary and lossless file formats for assets sharing is encouraged in reproducibility improvement.

 For documentation, formats like `.md` and `.txt` are preferable over `.docx` and `.pages`.
 And for software data, formats like `.csv`, `.xml` and `.json` are preferable over `.xls`.
+And for imagery assets, vector file formats like `.svg` and `.eps` are preferable over bitmap file formats like `.jpg` and `.gif`.
 When compiling software binary, avoid using proprietary code compilers (i.e. building software for platforms, like Windows and MacOS).
-As platform and OS dependencies are potential barrriers to other users or developers.
+As platform and OS dependencies are potential barriers to other users or developers.

 If files are stored using proprietary software and when the software is no longer available or not available other users, information within those files will be lost.
 If proprietary files are needed for sharing, consider providing open files in addition to this.